 - Gain approval from company leaders: Ensure support for the compensation packages.

-- Monitor and adjust: Regularly review and update the plan to stay competitive and compliant.
+- Monitor and adjust: Keep the plan up-to-date through regular reviews to maintain competitiveness and compliance.

 Conclusion: